k4kfh/ZephyrCab/docs/docs/userguide/configuring-settings-json.md

 cfg.brakes.defaultFeedValveSetting = 110;
 ```
 _Do not include "psi" on the end of your number!_

-## Disable Push Notifications

-_This is an experimental feature and has not been documented yet, as it may be removed in future releases._

 ## Developer Options
 The options below are specifically geared towards developers tinkering with the program.
 Normal users shouldn't need these features.